Sajid-Ali-Rai/stepfunction-rest-api-cdk/README.md

-# Welcome to your CDK TypeScript project
+# Calling StepFunction from API Gateway using AWS CDK

-This is a blank project for CDK development with TypeScript.
+In this project we called a step funciton using API Gateway using AWS CDK with typescript language.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.